dev-dimitrov/K-GSPOOFER/README.md

 - Pre-requirements
   - Python 3.1 or above.
   - Add Python to PATH environment variable.
 If you type `python` in cmd and it runs python, you don't have to do this step.
 If not, [How to add Python to PATH.](https://www.machinelearningplus.com/python/add-python-to-path-how-to-add-python-to-the-path-environment-variable-in-windows/)
   - colorama library intalled.
-Yo can install it by typing `pip install colorama` in cmd.
+You can install it by typing `pip install colorama` in cmd.

 1. Download the Python version in [Release](https://github.com/su-Kaizen/K-GSPOOFER/releases)
 2. Open cmd as administrator.